scottmudge/OctoPrint-MeatPack/README.md

 If 0b1111 is in the lower 4 bits, the full width character is immediately following, and the packed character in the upper 4 bits goes after the full width character.
 If it's in the higher 4 bits, the full width character goes after the character packed in the lower 4 bits.
 And if both upper and lower 4 bits are set to 1111, the next 2 characters are full width.

 So 16 bytes in this example (13 bytes with Whitespace Removal active).
 This is on-par or better than binary packing.
+With whitespace removal active, the packed command is less than **half** the size of the original command.

 This minor reordering is undone in the unpacking stage in the firmware.
 A little more complex, but it allows slightly more data to be packed.